yihozhang/ruxl/REPORT.md

 ```
 `ap2` reads: give me a program that computes a function from `(T1, T2)` to `U` and individual programs that compute to `T1` and `T2`, I can give you a program that computes to `U`.
 In this case, the implementation of `ap` can freely parallelize the computation of `Fetch<T1>` and `Fetch<T2>` (and `Fetch<impl FnOnce(T1, T2) -> U>`), because there is no inter-dependencies between them.

-It turns out these are all we need to express all the features we what: sequential composition, method calls, and other advanced control flow.
+It turns out these are all we need to express all the features we want: sequential composition, method calls, and other advanced control flow.
 Once we build a program with the appropriate applicative and monadic API calls, all the (in)dependencies between requests are implicitly constructed.

 An acute reader may notice that all monads are applicatives, and applicatives can be automatically implemented using operations on monads, so why do we even call them out?
 We do this, following Haxl, because of the restrictions specific to applicatives.
 In this case, compositions of applicatives are known to be parallelizable, so a more efficient implementation can be derived.